-Determine if you will want a complete computer backup to an external server, and if so, add that to your hardware startup budget.
+Determine if you will want a complete computer backup to an external server, and if so, add that to your hardware budget..

-Be diligent with bookkeeping and client billing information right from the start of your web design company.
+Be diligent with your business bookkeeping and client billing information right from the start.

-You don’t just want this information to make sure you get paid, but also to have data for future project and income/expense estimation and forecasting.
+You don’t just want this information to make sure you get paid.
+You’ll also want to have that data for future projects, plus income/expense estimates and forecasting.

 Nail down the details about requesting and receiving money before any billable work is done.

-- Define invoicing processes and policies including creation, delivery and due dates relative to invoicing dates.
+Define your invoicing processes and policies including invoice creation, delivery and due dates relative to invoicing dates.